Nainital Lake

 Naini Tal, also known as Naini Lake, is a natural freshwater body, situated amidst the town of Nainital in Kumaon, Uttarakhand, India.
-It is tectonic in origin and is mango shaped or crescent shaped and has an outfall at the southeastern end.
+It is tectonic in origin and was almost circular, until frequent landslides made it crescent shaped and has an outfall at the southeastern end.
 Nainital, along with other lakes of Kumaon, is integral to tourism and recreation in Kumaon.
 The lake is also an integral part of Kumaoni folklore.

 Nainital Lake in Nainital Town of the Nainital district, often called the Lake District of India, is one of the four important lakes of Kumaon; the other three are Sattal Lake, Bhimtal Lake and Naukuchiyatal Lake.
 It's the 3rd biggest lake by surface area in Uttarakhand.

 History

 Historical records confirm that in 1839, Mr. P. Barron, who is supposed to be the first one who visited Nainital.
 He was an English business man in sugar trade, on an expedition accidentally coming across the lake at Nainital was so captivated that he decided to build a European Colony on shores of the lake.
 The news magazine, the Englishman Calcutta, reported in 1841 discovery of this lake near Almora.